 Two years ago the LIZ launched the Family Reform Community Collaboration to see if the community could come together to outline an approach that would provide the families that wanted it with a faster, simpler and more affordable approach to resolving their family separation issues.

-Now, thanks to support from the Law Foundation of Ontario, and a very generous anonymous donor, we are able to use what we learned to develop the Family Assist Portal.
-This will be a personalized, user-friendly, interactive online portal where families can obtain what they need to facilitate faster, simpler and more affordable resolution of their issues.
+Now, thanks to support from the Law Foundation of Ontario, and a very generous anonymous donor, we were able to use what we learned to develop the Family Law Portal.
+This is a personalized, user-friendly, interactive online portal where families can obtain what they need to facilitate faster, simpler and more affordable resolution of their issues.

-The Family Assist Portal is being supported by several leading family law practitioners and other experts with well over 100 years of combined experience.
+The Family Law Portal is supported by several leading family law practitioners and other experts with well over 100 years of combined experience.
 The team is led by Dr. Barbara Landau and includes Tom Dart, Yasemin Diamante, Sina Hariri, Judith Huddart, Neil Maisel and Daniella Wald.